oracle/graal/espresso/docs/continuations.md

 ### High level

 If you can model your use case as code that emits (or _yields_) a stream of objects, you can use the `Generator<T>` class.
-This provides something similar to Python's generators with a convenient API.
+This provides something similar to Python's generators with a convenient API compatible with Java's `Enumerator` type.
 Just subclass it, implement `generate` and call `emit` from inside it.

 ### Low level

 You create a new `Continuation` by passing the constructor an object that implements the functional interface `Continuation.EntryPoint` (which can be a lambda).
-That object's `start` method receives a `Continuation.SuspendCapability` that lets you trigger a suspend.
+That object's `start` method receives a `Continuation.SuspendCapability` that lets you trigger suspension.
 You can do that from _any_ depth in the stack as long as the code was invoked via the entry point, and all the frames between the call to `suspend` and `start` will be unwound and stored inside the `Continuation` object.
 You can then call `resume()` on it to kick it off for the first time or to restart from the last suspend point.